QuantSparse: Comprehensively Compressing Video Diffusion Transformer with Model Quantization and Attention Sparsification: Methods

 \subsection{Second-Order Sparse Attention Reparameterization}

-Despite attention distillation effectively alleviates the attention shift, sparse attention itself remains a fundamental performance bottleneck, especially at high sparsity rates (e.g., 85\%)~\citep{xi2025svg, zhang2025spargeattn}.
-We formalize this deviation at denoising timestep $t$ in the diffusion process as: $\Delta^{(t)} = \mathbf{A}_{\text{full}}^{(t)} - \mathbf{A}_{\text{sparse}}^{(t)},$ where $\mathbf{A}_{\text{full}}$ and $\mathbf{A}_{\text{sparse}}$ denote the full-attention and sparse attention.
+\rebuttal{While the proposed MSAD mitigates the quantization-induced attention shift during calibration phase by aligning attention maps, the intrinsic bottleneck of sparse attention (i.e., the unavoidable discard of low-magnitude yet non-trivial attention connections) still exacerbates the amplified attention shift, especially under high sparsity rates~\citep{xi2025svg, zhang2025spargeattn}.} We formalize this deviation at denoising timestep $t$ in the diffusion process as: $\Delta^{(t)} = \mathbf{A}_{\text{full}}^{(t)} - \mathbf{A}_{\text{sparse}}^{(t)},$ where $\mathbf{A}_{\text{full}}$ and $\mathbf{A}_{\text{sparse}}$ denote the full-attention and sparse attention.
 We define this deviation $\Delta^{(t)}$ as the \textit{first-order residual}.
 This residual is intrinsic to sparsity and cannot be recovered through attention distillation alone.
 Prior work~\citep{yuan2024ditfastattn} exploits temporal coherence in video generation by assuming that residuals are invariant across timesteps:

 Under this assumption, one can cache a reference residual $\Delta^{(t_{\text{ref}})}$ from a chosen timestep and reuse it across the successive timesteps, yielding a \textit{first-order sparse attention reparameterization}: